Skip to main content

 We recommend the following conventions when defining routes:

-• Keep route strings lowercase
+• Keep route strings lowercase.

-• Use dashes ("-") between words
+• Use dashes ("-") between words.

-• Use camelCase for route parameters
+• Use camelCase for route parameters.

-• Use descriptive names for route parameters
+• Choose descriptive names for route parameters.

-• Do not delete the slash (/) route from your application
+• Do not delete the slash (/) route from your application.

 For example, a route that follows these conventions would be /payment-methods/:methodType.